How to start an LLC in Vermont?

 Cincinnati, OH 45999

 Applying for an EIN for your business is free of charge.

-Online filings take 1 business day for the state of Minnesota to process your Articles of Organization and approve your LLC.
+Online filings take 1 business day for the state of Vermont to process your Articles of Organization and approve your LLC.

 If you choose to file by mail, the processing time is approximately 7-10 business days.